cheapjack/cheapjack.github.io/_posts/2017-10-27-good-enough-data.md

 ## What is Measurement?
 What is a fact?

 I think of our current situation as a *data* culture; another extension of *observation culture* with it's own vertigo.
-I use it to broadly talk of the post-internet culture of the ' over developed' world where the internet and it's infrastructure of services and economies is common place.
+I use it to broadly talk of the post-internet culture of the 'over-developed' world where the internet and it's infrastructure of services and economies is common place.
 Its a similar description of the information age or networked world, but its more descriptive in that it acknowledges a more abstracted idea of data; as a commodity and resource that impacts on both our everyday experience and our engineering and hacking of that world.

 Chris Bateman's *Wikipedia Knows Nothing* which despite it's inflammatory title which could be read as antagonistic to data culture and valuable criticism of the ethics of anonomous peer review, I've found to be a handy plain speaking frame and primer for considering the Theatre of Measurement and wider data culture the New Observatory speculates around.
 It also touches all manner of epistemological thought, and the nature of how we 'make' knowledge.